Skip to Content

 Related Content: What Are the Different Types of Whole Home Air Purifiers?

-Purify the Air with HEPA Filters
+Purify the air with HEPA filters

 What are HEPA filters?
 Standing for High-Efficiency Particulate Air, HEPA filters are often used in hospitals—and recently in commercial businesses and residential homes—to clear the air of bacteria-sized contaminants.